ubccpsc/310/resources/other/git.md

 This should work for public repos, but if you are checking out a private repo you may need to configure your username and password.

 <a name="pull"></a>
-## Receiving work
+## Receiving changes

-If there have been updates on your repo (e.g., your teammates have made commits), you can update your local copy with any changes they have shared with the remote server.
+If there have been updates on your repo (e.g., your teammates have made changes or you made changes on another device), you can update your local copy with any changes they have shared with the remote server.

 `git pull`